 Yes, we had our creature comforts – mattresses and pillows – but in the end we realized one very important thing.
 If we wanted to do this successfully, for any prolonged period of time, without the kids turning on us, we needed a generator, stat.
-So, needless to say, when we were given the opportunity to review the A-iPower SUA2000i RV Inverter Generator, we were all jumping for joy.
+So, needless to say, when we were given the opportunity to review the A iPower RV Inverter Generator, we were all jumping for joy.

 There are many things we love about this RV inverter generator.
 The fact that it came equipped with all the tools and adapters needed to successfully power our 38-foot travel trailer was appealing and made our lives easier.
 There is nothing I hate more than opening a new toy and realizing I have to head to the store for batteries or a missing part.
 They take care of all that for you.

 This is an RV inverter generator, as opposed to your basic generator, which means it is a lot quieter.
-We were looking for something relatively quiet, that we wouldn’t need to shout over in order to hold a conversation.
-We also didn’t want to disturb any neighbors if we chose to use it at a park or lake.
-When using an appliance that requires more power, the generator will speed up to power it, and slow back down when done.
-This feature saves us a lot of money on gas.
+We were looking for something relatively quiet, that we wouldn’t need to shout over in order to hold a conversation or disturb any neighbors if we chose to use it at a park or lake and the A iPower RV inverter generator did just that.

-We also loved how easy the RV inverter generator was to use and its ultra light weight.
+We also loved how easy the A iPower RV inverter generator was to use and its ultra light weight.
 The convenient and easy to read multi switch gives us the clear option of START, RUN, or OFF.
 The built in fuel gauge helps remind us when we are running low on gas.

 Even with both RV inverter generator units tethered, it seems like we have just enough power to run the air conditioner and outlets – and not much else.
-If we need to use another appliance like our microwave or toaster, then we have to turn the ac off or our generator will overload.
+If we need to use another appliance like our microwave or toaster, then we have to turn the ac off or our RV inverter generator will overload.

 Visit the A-iPower website for valuable information on this RV inverter generator and their other products.

-A-Ipower RV Inverter Generator Video Review
+A iPower RV Inverter Generator Video Review